boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 By drawing a parallel between YANG data models and the concept of ontology used in the field of Semantic Web, the topic of YANG module maintenance could greatly benefit from proven methodologies in knowledge engineering such as {{LOT2019}} and automatic documentation tools like {{Widoco2017}}.

-NEW-OPS-REQ-AGILE:
+NEW-OPS-REQ-QUICK-BUT-WELL:
 : Develop a more agile process for the development and maintenance of YANG modules in the IETF.
+RFCs might not be suited for documenting YANG modules.

 ## Integration Complexity {#sec-int}